vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 This is the most common error you will see in regards to buffering.
 You may get this result in the application for a variety of reasons:

 * `enable_buffer` is not configured; by default buffers are disabled.
 * `enable_buffer_dry_run` is configured to be true; no buffering actions are taken when this setting is enabled.
-* `buffer_keyspace_shards` is not configured for the keyspace in which the PRS event is being executed on
+* `buffer_keyspace_shards` is not configured for the keyspace on which the PRS event is being executed.
 * `buffer_size` is set to be lower than the number of incoming queries; any incoming request over the `buffer_size` will see this error.
 * A new buffering event occurs before the `buffer_min_time_between_fail overs`